Shipping Forecast: History

 The Shipping Forecast was established by Vice-Admiral Robert FitzRoy, the first professional weather forecaster, captain of and founder of the Met Office.
 In October 1859, the steam clipper Royal Charter was wrecked in a strong storm off Anglesey; 450 people lost their lives.
 In response to this loss, FitzRoy introduced a warning service for shipping in February 1861, using telegraph communications.
 This remained the United Kingdom's Met Office primary responsibility for some time afterward.
 In 1911, the Met Office began issuing marine weather forecasts which included gale and storm warnings via radio transmission for areas around the British Isles.
 This service was discontinued during and following the First World War, between 1914 and June 1921, and again during the Second World War between 1939 and 1945.

-The programme was first broadcast on the radio on 1 January 1924, then called Weather Shipping.
-From October 1925, it has been broadcast by the BBC.
+The programme, then called Weather Shipping, first took the form of a radio broadcast on 1 January 1924 in Morse Code over the Air Ministry's radio station.
+From 4 July 1925, it has been transmitted as a spoken word broadcast by the BBC.

 Today, although most ships have onboard technology to provide the Forecast's information, they still use it to check their data.

 On Friday 30 May 2014, for the first time in more than 90 years, BBC Radio 4 failed to broadcast the Shipping Forecast at 0520.
 Staff at Broadcasting House were reading out the report but it was not transmitted.
 Listeners instead heard BBC World Service.

-The 150th anniversary of the shipping forecast was on 24 August 2017, while the 100th anniversary of the BBC’s version was on 4 July 2025.
+The 150th anniversary of the shipping forecast was on 24 August 2017, while the 100th anniversary of the BBC's version was on 4 July 2025.

 Between 30 March 2020 and 5 July 2020, as a result of emergency rescheduling because of the COVID-19 pandemic, the number of bulletins a day was reduced to three, at 00:48, 05:33, and either 12:03 (weekdays) or 17:54 (weekends).

 Broadcast times and frequencies

 From 1 April 2024, there is no longer a separate long wave schedule for Radio 4, so the number of broadcasts per day has been reduced to two on weekdays and three at weekends, at the following (UK local) times.
-They can be received on long wave, FM, DAB, Sky, Freeview, Freesat, Virgin Media and online via BBC Sounds.
+They can be received on FM, DAB, Sky, Freeview, Freesat, Virgin Media and online via BBC Sounds.